 © AAAHS and contributors 2013 updated 2014

 There is archaeological evidence for human activity on the site of Twickenham House and the surrounding areas but there is no reliable written record until the mid-eighteenth century.
 The archaeology indicates considerable activity on the site from an early period.
-In 1987 and 1989 excavations in the garden by members of the Abingdon Area Archaeological and Historical Society disclosed Iron Age finds, including pottery, which dated from approximately the sixth century BC.
+In 1987 and 1989 excavations in the garden by members of the Abingdon Area Archaeology and History Society disclosed Iron Age finds, including pottery, which dated from approximately the sixth century BC.
 Roman remains comprised buildings of the first century AD and the foundations of roads or courtyards of the same period, together with well preserved floors from a later Romano-British building and some human burials.
 Included in the finds were also animal bones which suggested that the inhabitants at that time lived mainly on mutton.

 There was fresh evidence of occupation in the twelfth century in the form of more pottery.
 Copious medieval finds varied from local Abingdon ware to horns from cattle and there were also traces of a medieval building on the site.
 Animal remains indicated local commercial activities such as tanning and skin-processing, lasting from the fourteenth to the eighteenth centuries.
 A fragment of stone carving was also found; this may have come from the seventeenth century demolition of the Abingdon Cross, which had stood in the Market Place since 1441.